plaited/storybook-framework/libs/storybook/README.md

-# @plaited/storybook-renderer
+# @plaited/storybook

-Storybook web-components renderer
+Storybook for PlaitedComponents and FunctionTemplates